taherakolawala/druglit-ai/README.md

 **Searching for Papers**
    - To make your queries, use the test command at the bottom of the `AI-PaperSearch.py` and change the query in the user_request() function there.
    - The user_request function has 2 parameters.
 The first one required and it is your query in natural language.
 The second one allows you to adjust how many related papers are returned (optional).
-   -Then run:
+Then run:
    ```bash
    python AI-PaperSearch.py
    ```